Moremar/IT_tutorials/mongoDB/README.md

 With the Enterprise solution, we can encrypt all the storage files.
 Individual fields inside collections can also be encrypted or hashed.

+## MongoDB deployment

+#### Replica set

+By default, we only run a single MongoDB node that receives all requests.
+We can use multiple nodes instead, that form a replica set.
+One node is the primary node in charge of all the WRITE operations, that it propagates asynchronously to all secondary nodes.
+Each node in the replica set contains a full copy of the primary node.
+The READ operations can be processed by the primary node or by any secondary node.
+If the primary node is down, a new primary node is elected among the secondary nodes.
+This improves both performance and availability, allowing one node to go down without much impact on the MongoDB database.

+#### Sharding

+MongoDB allows sharding, which is the split of the MongoDB database across multiple machines.
+It is different from a replica set, where all nodes are replicas of a same primary node.
+With sharding, the data is not duplicated, it is distributed over multiple shards.
+Each incoming query needs to be ran on the shard(s) containing the requested data.

+MongoDB uses the `mongos` router to receiving incoming queries and dispatch them to the target shards.

+When using sharding, all documents have a shard key, that decides in what shard it will be added.
+The shard key should be chosen to be evenly distributed across shards.
+Each incoming query can specify a shard key, in that case only the target shard will receive the query.
+If no shard key is specified, all shards will receive the query.

+#### Cloud Deployment with MongoDB Atlas

+The manual deployment and management of MongoDB to a production server is a tedious task.
+We need to manage shards, replica sets, encryption at rest and in transit, backups, software updates...
+MongoDB offers a SaaS solution to manage MongoDB databases on the cloud, called MongoDB Atlas.

+MongoDB Atlas offers several tiers (Serverless, Dedicated and Shared) with different pricing.
+It is using AWS, Google Cloud Platform or Microsoft Azure in the background.
+It has a free tiers for Shared MongoDB server with up to 512 Mb of storage.

+From the MongoDB Atlas website, register and create a free tiers account.
+It lets us create a configurable cluster of nodes that will be deployed by MongoDB Atlas in the cloud.
+By default, the deployed cluster has a replica set of 3 nodes.
+We have access to a dashboard where we can monitor our databases in real time, create collections and documents, setup the security of the database...

+We can specify the whitelist of IP addresses that are allowed to query the MongoDB server.
+That should be limited to our local development adress and our client application IP address.

+With the paid version of Atlas, we can create backups of the database to prevent data loss.

+On the cluster page, we have a button to connect to the MongoDB server with the MongoDB Shell, with a driver, with Compass or from VS Code.
+For example if we choose "Connect from the MongoDB Shell", it provides the command line to start a client connecting to that cluster in the cloud.